- Politics and Social Issues»

 Mecca and Nanak

 This travel is well documented except for his visit to Mecca which has no source from Muslim archives.
-One reason for this is the closed nature of the Muslim religion and the act of denying that a non Muslim may have entered Mecca.
-In any case the Saudi government dominated by the Wahabbi concept of Islam will not allow any research to be carried out to authenticate the visit of Nanak to Mecca.
-Many Muslim’s claim that as a non Muslim Nanak could not have visited Mecca.
+One reason for this is the closed nature of the Muslim religion and the act of denying that a non-Muslim may have entered Mecca.
+In any case, the Saudi government dominated by the Wahabbi concept of Islam will not allow any research to be carried out to authenticate the visit of Nanak to Mecca.
+Many Muslim’s claims that as a non-Muslim Nanak could not have visited Mecca.

 The Opinion of Mirza Ghulam Ahmed, Head of Ahmaddiyas

 The point to note is that Nanak went to Mecca not in the garb of a Hindu but in the garb of a Fakir wearing a long robe which was worn at that time.
 Thus the fact that he went there as per Sikh sources is perhaps true.
 In addition, the head of the Ahmadiyya faith Mirza Ghulam Ahmad also accepted that Nanak visited Mecca but not as a Hindu, but as a Muslim Pir (holy man) and he buttresses his claim by pointing out that Nanak Pir is accepted as a Muslim Sufi saint.

 In case there is a relic of Nanak in Mecca it is obviously buried or destroyed by fanatical Islamic followers.

 Nanak Visits Baghdad